kalessil/phpinspectionsea/docs/probable-bugs.md

 PHP´s magic [`::class`-constant](http://php.net/manual/en/language.oop5.basic.php#language.oop5.basic.class.class) will not
 canonical the casing of your imports.

-This can lead to hard to debug errors when you a using a case sensitive `PSR-11`-locator service like `Zend\ServiceManager`.
+This can lead to hard to debug errors when you are using a case-sensitive `PSR-11`-locator service like `Zend\ServiceManager`.

 ```php
 namespace FirstNamespace;